SirCryptic/PS/README.md

 # ScreenShots
 ![Screenshot](Screenshot.png)

-sircryptic - made it easier for end user to run
+sircryptic - made it easier for end user to run // linux only ( no windows support from me on this one sorry )

-cd PS
-python2 ps.py